-I’m proud to announce the pilot Monarch Defense Special Purpose Rifle School, to be held for 3+ days in northern California in March of 2021.
+I’m proud to announce the second ever Monarch Defense Special Purpose Rifle School, to be held for 3+ days in northern California in October of 2021.
 This program is designed as the pinnacle of training for the modern warrior scholar, the culmination of months or years of preparations, classes, and self study.
 Please join me in pioneering the cutting edge of tactical rifle training as we grow together as students and teachers to push the envelope of modern training doctrine.

 Typically in our industry, you find two predominant types of rifle training: carbine and long range precision.
 One is close, and the other is far.
 One is fast, and the other is slow.
-One is intense, and the other is relaxed.
+One is intense, and the other is ponderous.
 One is physical, the other is intellectual.
-One is field expedient, the other is precise.
+One is functional, the other is impractical.

 Do better.
 Do both.